philiplinden/spacetime/docs/relativity/01-special.md

 - The astronomer observes the photon moving at exactly the speed of light, $c$.
 - The astronaut and astronomer disagree on the time it takes for the photon to make one full round trip in the light clock.
+  - The astronaut observes the photon completing one round trip in
+    $\Delta \tau$.
+  - The astronomer observes the photon completing one round trip in $\Delta t$.

 **Problem**: Whose round-trip duration measurement is correct?